jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - if adding 'teacher page' just add a dropdown for signup/login to specify weather student or teacher
    - notify users of password requirements so they don't have to trial and error
    - email verification
-   - make session validation a module.
+   - make session validation with RIN  a module.
    - remove all window.locations for smother navigation
       - figure Out what to replace with
    - add back in storage of major/class, and editing functionality in 'future' folder